caoimheD/game/README.md

 <a name="featuretesting"></a>
 ### Feature testing

-Features were tested by clicking on all of the different buttons and and functions of the game, to determine if they perform the tasks that they are supposed to.
+Features were tested by clicking on all of the different buttons and functions of the game, to determine if they perform the tasks that they are supposed to.

 | Action        | Expected Behaviour  | Result |
 | ------------- | ------------- | ------------- |